 Getting down to basics – what are display ads?

-What is remarketing?
 Remarketing is a method of reaching users and existing customers who have already engaged with and interacted with your site or app.
-Remarketing gives you the ability to expose quality leads to your ads as they surf the internet, which helps to promote your brand and keep customer engagement high.
+It gives you the ability to expose quality leads to your ads as they surf the internet, promoting your brand, and keeping customer engagement high.

-It’s a good idea to single out a few relevant sites that you want your display ads to be featured on and then you can track the performance using Google Analytics.
-But what happens if your results are slow or leads and conversions are not increasing as you were expecting?
-Well you could simply check the ‘All Referrals’ section in Google Analytics to see which sites are most relevant to your business offering.
+It’s a good idea to single out a few relevant sites that you want your display ads to be featured on, and then you can track the performance using Google Analytics.
+But what happens if your results are slow or lead and conversions are not increasing as you were expecting?
+Well, you could simply check the ‘All Referrals’ section in Google Analytics to see which sites are most relevant to your business offering.

 Google Display Ads Network has an immense reach of global internet users, making it crucial to define your budget from the start.
-If you are just starting out it is advised that you begin with a budget that you are happy and able to experiment with so you can test the waters before you take the dive.
+If you are just starting out, it is advised that you begin with a budget that you are happy and able to experiment with so you can test the waters before you dive.

-Another great tip is separating your ad placements into relevant ad groups; that way you can evaluate the results and see which one performs best, gathering the most conversions and leads and then you can invest more money into your ad spend budget.
+Another great tip is separating your ad placements into relevant ad groups; that way, you can evaluate the results and see which one performs best, gathering the most conversions and leads.
+Then, you can invest more money into your ad spend budget.

 Make your display ads appealing